rnietoe/Training/docs/AWS/08-Databases.md

 DynamoDB allows for the storage of large text and binary objects, but there is a limit of **400 KB** for the combined Value and Name

-* There’s no such thing as DynamoDB Read Replicas (Read Replicas are an RDS concept).
+* There’s no DynamoDB Read Replicas (Read Replicas are an RDS concept).
 * Data is stored on SSDs (Solid State Drives).
 * DynamoDB provide automatic replication across AZs.
 It is a regional service, there is no need to explicitly create a multi-AZ deployment.
 * Amazon DynamoDB global tables provide a fully managed solution for deploying a multiregion, **multi-master** database, without having to build and maintain your own replication solution.